ISAITB/docs-services/source/processing/index.rst

         </soapenv:Body>
     </soapenv:Envelope>

-Note that if your service does not make use of transactions/sessions you could simply skip these calls and pass an arbitrary string as the session identifier for
+Note that if your service does not make use of transactions/sessions you could simply skip these calls and omit the session identifier for
 :ref:`processing__operations__process` calls.

 A call to the :ref:`processing__operations__process` operation is illustrated in the following example: